-Utilization of Services was identified through the Delphi rating process as a high-scoring measure concept with a mean importance score of 7, mean feasibility score of 8, and mean validity score of 7, all out of a 9-point scale.
+Sealants on a Permanent Molar Tooth was identified through the Delphi rating process as a high-scoring measure concept with a mean importance score of 7, mean feasibility score of 8, and mean validity score of 7, all out of a 9-point scale.
 [Rating of 1-3: not scientifically sound and invalid; 4-6 - uncertain scientific soundness and uncertain validity; 7-9 - scientifically sound and valid.]
-Median score ratings were equal to the mean ratings.
 Thus, the measure has face validity.
-However, gaps were identified with existing measures.
-These gaps are addressed in more detail in Section 5 (Relation to Other NQF-Endorsed Measures).
+However, gaps were identified with existing measures, including not associating tooth type and age range, lack of clear specifications, and lack of standardization.
+The proposed measure overcomes these limitations.